 Lost Internet Connection?
-Here’s What To Do | Glo Fiber
+Here’s What To Do if Your Internet Isn’t Working

-Is anything more annoying than an Internet connection that drops in and out without warning?
+Is anything more annoying than an Internet connection that keeps dropping in and out without warning?
 Whether you're trying to watch the newest season of your favorite show or need to check your email, you rely on your Internet working.
 But when it doesn't, it can be tough to know why or how to fix it.

 Here are some of our tips when troubleshooting a faulty Internet connection.